 Your education prepared you to be employed, rather than self-employed.
 As a result, you spend countless hours thinking about raising your rates.
 But, you keep them where they are because you don’t want to lose clients.
-Most training courses overlook pricing and how to package your services.
+Most training courses for accounting firm owners overlook pricing and how to package your services.

 Since you never learned an effective process, the decision to finally raise your rates is gut-wrenching.

 That’s exactly what Julie, who’s a bookkeeper, experiences.
 She offers ala carte services, following the traditional hourly billing model.
 The Work with Me page on her website lists about 30 different services.
 Viewers quickly bounce off of her website because it fails to grab their attention.
 Nothing remarkable stands out.